pyrogram/pyrogram/docs/source/pyrogram/index.rst

 Pyrogram
 ========

-In this section you can find a detailed description of the Pyrogram API.
+In this section you can find a detailed description of the Pyrogram package and its high-level API.

-:class:`Client <pyrogram.Client>` is the main class you have to deal with.
-You will notice that methods are named after the well established `Telegram Bot API`_ and that most of them accept the same parameters as well, thus offering a familiar look to Bot developers.
+:class:`Client <pyrogram.Client>` is the main class.
+It exposes easy-to-use methods that are named after the `Telegram Bot API`_ methods, thus offering a familiar look to Bot developers.

 .. toctree::
     Client